CodeChica/plus-plus/doc/lessons/0x01/README.md

 In this class, we'll use a tool called [git][git] to keep a record of the changes that we make to our code.
 Then we'll use a website called [GitHub (free)][github] to save our code for us so that we don't lose it.

+## Activity Time

+Break up into groups of 2 or 3 and work through the sections named `Getting Started` and `Customize your profile` together.

 [alacritty]: https://github.com/alacritty/alacritty
 [chrome]: https://www.google.com/chrome/